 1. Bring a piece to a local plumbing supply or hardware store.
 They often have color charts or known items on their shelf that they can compare it to for proper color identification.
 If you go to Home Depot, the plumbing counter usually has multiple binders full of custom order products and sometimes in there is a color chart.
 Another option is to compare to the seats they have on display.
 They usually have white, bone/almond, and biscuit available for purchase in seats, and these colors should match up to the toilet color you are trying to identify.

-2. Order a color chart from us.
+2. Order a color chart or color chips from us.
+Note the photos on our website are not reliable for accurate identification.
+It is best to order the color chart and see it in person.
 We have multiple charts available here: http://cheaptoilettanklids.com/store/index.php?route=product/category&path=151

 3. Mail us a sample of your toilet tank lid or a bolt cap from your toilet.
 The bolt cap covers the bolts that hold the toilet to the ground, and these will match the color of your toilet more often than not.
 If you send us a bolt cap we will ship it back to you when we identify the color and you order an item.
 No matter what we can custom match any color so don't fear that you won't get it back.
 If you mail us a piece of the broken lid, make sure the piece is at least 1 inch square.
 If your tank lid is not broken into pieces, it may be necessary for you to break a piece off.
 As long as we have the item you need in stock in ANY color, we can always reglaze that one to whatever color you need so there is no need to worry that you are breaking your lid and won't get a lid back from us.
 The safest way we know to break a piece off is to wrap the tank lid with a towel and hit it with a hammer.
 This will help keep pieces from flying everywhere.
 Mail the sample along with your contact information and the item you need to Cheap Toilet Tank Lids, 76 Moffitt Cove Road, Franklin NC 28734.
 Use a padded envelope or a box.
 Regular paper envelopes go through automated sorting equipment and the sample will be ripped from the envelope if it is not padded.
 Allow us a few days to contact you via phone, text, or email (whichever you prefer and indicate in your package) and we will identify the exact color you need.